vusec/uncontained/README.md

   Then let it run for the 30 hours to get the results.
 * Results: The result will be the percentage of decreased executed testcases when running syzkaller.
+  You can now look at the results with executing `./scripts/evaluation/syzkaller-bench.py --prefix 'evaluation/syzkaller/results/syzkaller-bench-'`.

 #### Experiment E3: LMBench Performance Evaluation [2 human-hours + 60 compute-hours]